element-foundation/construction-paper/construction-paper/Construction-Paper.md

 | -------- | -------- | -------- |
 | 7%     | 4%     | 3 Month     |

 1. Jonny has 150 ETH.
-He swaps the 150 ETH for 300,000 DAI.
+He trades the 150 ETH for 300,000 DAI.
-2. Jonny mints via the Element Protocol into a DAI backed yield position, yDAI.
+2. Jonny mints via the Element Protocol into a DAI-backed yield position, yDAI.
-3. Jonny holds 300,000 eP:yDAI and 300,000 eY:yDAI
+3. Jonny holds 300,000 eP:yDAI and 300,000 eY:yDAI.
-4. Jonny sells his 300,000 eP:yDAI for Eth (at a 4% yearly discount, reduced due to the 3 month lockup), receiving 148.5 ETH
+4. Jonny sells his 300,000 eP:yDAI for Eth (at a 4% yearly discount, reduced due to the 3-month term), receiving 148.5 ETH.

 Jonny now holds 148.5 Eth and maintains exposure to the yield of 300,000 DAI.
 Jonny has capital efficiency since he can now utilize his 148.5 ETH any way he wants.
 It is not locked up.
 He also has no liquidation risk and can now stake his 148.5 ETH on any platform, gaining yield to recoup the decrease.
 He has yield exposure to 100,000 additional DAI he would not have had if he had followed the traditional route.

 ### 5.5 Yield Tokens in Depth
-YTs are speculative instruments and the various market forces surrounding them can only hypothesized.
+YTs are speculative instruments and the various market forces surrounding them can therefore only be hypothesized.

 The following sections share the different forces that could affect the price of YTs.
 However, it is uncertain of what will be the dominating force.